Client usage

 • For public key authentication, the path to an encryption key must be entered or browsed to using the button.

-• For smart card authentication, a certificate must be chosen using the drop down menu next to the certificate name field.
+• For smart card authentication, a certificate must be selected in the dropdown menu.

 The server name, username, key path and certificate name are saved when the user tries to start the session, so they don’t have to be entered again each time a new session is wanted.

-When the user has entered server address, username and authentication information, it becomes possible to login.
+When the user has entered the server address, username and authentication information, it is possible to log in.
 This is done by pressing the Connect button or the Enter key on the keyboard.
 The client will then try to establish a connection with the ThinLinc server.
-If any of the fields has a bad value that prevents the client from successfully logging in, for example if the username or password is incorrect, there will be response message shown as a message box with the suiting information.
+If any of the fields has a bad value that prevents the client from successfully logging in, for example if the username or password is incorrect, there will be a response message shown as a message box with the relevant information.

 Note

 By default, usernames are case-sensitive when logging in via the ThinLinc client.
-This behaviour may be changed using an option in the client configuration file - see LOWERCASE_LOGIN_NAME in Client Configuration Parameters for details.
+This behavior may be changed using an option in the client configuration file — see LOWERCASE_LOGIN_NAME in Client configuration parameters for details.

 If the login attempt is successful a ThinLinc session will start, an old one will be reused or a session selection box might be presented, all depending on the client’s settings and how many sessions the user has running.
 See Advanced tab for more information on how the choice is made.